Zapit-Optostim/zapit/README.md

 Gather and install the above requirements then install Zapit in one of the following ways:
 * *Via MATLAB*: Go to the **Apps** ribbon in MATLAB and click on **Get More Apps**.
 Search for Zapit and add it to MATLAB.
 You can also update Zapit via this route.
 * *Via your browser*: Navigate to the [Zapit File Exchange page](https://uk.mathworks.com/matlabcentral/fileexchange/122142-zapit).
 Download.
 Unpack in a reasonable place.
 Add the Zapit `code` directory to your path.
 You need add only this directory, not it and all sub-directories.
 * *Via Git*: Clone in your favourite Git client.
-Add the Zapit `code` directory to your path.
+Add the Zapit `zapit` directory (that which contains `start_zapit.m`) to your path.
 You need add only this directory, not it and all sub-directories.

 ### First time you run